-This is called a cash and carry arbitrage.
+This is called cash and carry arbitrage.

 Reverse cash and carry are also possible.

 It involves simultaneous purchase and sale of futures contracts on the same underlying asset expiring on different dates.
-Its modeled to profit from the difference in the rate of movement of prices between near term and far term futures contracts.
+Its modelled to profit from the difference in the rate of movement of prices between near term and far term futures contracts.

 It involves long on the short-term future contract and short on the far-term future contract.

 It is an apt example of Bull Spread.